On the Brownian separable permuton: Introduction

 \subsection{The case of separable permutations}

 A permutation is separable if it does not have $(2413)$ and $(3142)$ as an induced pattern.
 Separable permutations were introduced in \cite{Bose1993}, but appeared earlier in the literature \cite{AvisMonroe81,shapiro1991bootstrap}.
-They are counted by the large Schröder numbers: $1, 2, 6, 22, 90, 394, \ldots$ and enjoy many simple characterizations \cite{Bose1993,AvisMonroe81,shapiro1991bootstrap,Ghys}
+They are counted by the large Schr\"oder numbers: $1, 2, 6, 22, 90, 394, \ldots$ and enjoy many simple characterizations \cite{Bose1993,AvisMonroe81,shapiro1991bootstrap,Ghys}

 The one most relevant to this paper is in terms of trees.
 A signed tree $t$ is an rooted plane tree whose internal nodes are decorated with signs in $\{\oplus, \ominus\}$.
 We label its leaves $1,\ldots,k$ according to the natural ordering of $t$.
 The signs can be interpreted as coding a different ordering of the rooted tree $t$: we call $\tilde t$ the tree obtained from $t$ by reversing the order of the children of each node with a minus sign.
 The order of the leaves is changed by this procedure, and we set $\sigma(i)$ to be the position in $\tilde t$ of the leaf $i$.
 We call $\perm(t)$ this permutation $\sigma \in \perms_k$.
 It turns out \cite[Lemma 3.1]{Bose1993} that separable permutations are exactly the ones that can be obtained this way.